can designers save the world?

 That’s why politicians will do everything to ensure us that they can protect this state of heaven – and with that, hope for our vote.

-How come that with every step we make up the ladder of needs, it feels if we move further way from happiness and satisfaction?
-Maybe it’s the underlying insecurity that drives us to progress, and therefor we are locked in a vicious circle: we are bound to question every step me make.
-Maybe we lost our view on where progress should bring us, because we lack the vision where it could lead to?
+How come that with every step we make up the ladder of needs, it feels if we move further away from happiness and satisfaction?
+Maybe it’s the underlying insecurity that drives us to progress, and therefore we are locked in a vicious circle: we are bound to question every step me make.
+Maybe we lost our view on where progress should bring us because we lack the vision where it could lead to?